When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Four Thousand Weeks: Time Management for Mortals, by Oliver Burkeman

-And even if you had all the time and money in the world, doing every cool thing you want would lose its luster.
-Because, as philosophers Theodor Adorno and Max Horkheimer put it:
+And even if you somehow had all the money and time in the world, doing every cool thing you want would lose its luster because “Amusement congeals into boredom.”

 “Amusement congeals into boredom.”